mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 > ... is something not approved by Buddhas and Zen adepts; *seeing into the mind*, *seeing into one’s own nature* is the livelihood of heretics; *sticking to words and phrases* is not the expression of liberation.
 >
-> (From *Shōbōgenzō: Zen Essays by Dogen*, translated by Thomas Cleary, page 91.)
+> (From *Shōbōgenzō: Zen Essays by Dōgen*, translated by Thomas Cleary, page 91.)

-So Dogen Zenji strongly criticizes that pretty usual emphasis of Zen Buddhism in those days, [or] even now.
+So Dōgen Zenji strongly criticizes that pretty usual emphasis of Zen Buddhism in those days, [or] even now.
 Because if you emphasize [that] the main point of Zen Buddhism is seeing into one’s own nature by the zazen, at that time I think it is still very dualistic.

 So by zazen and by Zen practice you have to [...] to see [the] true nature of the self and then become Buddha – this is [a] pretty usual understanding of Zen practice and Buddhist practice.
 But at that time, in the basic state of existence, I think you cannot be free from agitations and hesitations, uneasiness of your mind always, because you try to get peace and harmony dualistically.
 [You think,] “I am not perfect, that’s why I need something.”
 So that is always something agitating you, and makes your life uneasy.

-But Dogen Zenji always [says] your basic nature is exactly buddha.
-It is not [just] Dogen’s teaching, but the *Nirvana Sutra* and also the *Diamond Sutra* and *Prajnaparamita* [*Sutra*] \[says this].
+But Dōgen Zenji always [says] your basic nature is exactly buddha.
+It is not [just] Dōgen’s teaching, but the *Nirvana Sutra* and also the *Diamond Sutra* and *Prajnaparamita* [*Sutra*] \[says this].
 [The] *Nirvana Sutra* mentions constantly that we *are* buddha, all sentient beings are buddha.
 So we have to stand up in the buddha-nature, stand up at the place where all sentient beings are buddha from the beginning to end.
 That is [the] main point.

 #### 11:00

 I think if you read the “Buddha Nature” [chapter] of *Shōbōgenzō* (“Busshō”), [it’s] a little bit difficult to understand, but you would taste what the buddha-nature is.
-So that is a most important chapter for you, to understand Dogen Zenji’s teaching and also Buddha’s teaching, [that is,] in terms of general Buddhism.
+So that is a most important chapter for you, to understand Dōgen Zenji’s teaching and also Buddha’s teaching, [that is,] in terms of general Buddhism.

-So according to [Dogen in] “Buddha Nature,” there are two points.
+So according to [Dōgen in] “Buddha Nature,” there are two points.
 He [talks] about buddha-nature [according to *Nirvana Sutra*]; he quotes a sentence of *Nirvana Sutra* and comments on this.
 So there are two points he mentioned.

 One point is: All beings without exception are buddha.
 This is one point.
 All beings, without exception at all, are buddha, [or] buddha-nature.